usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Current or past dates

-The common date field with current or past validation set (i.e., dates in the future are not valid).
-Call this exported function and pass it the label to be used on the field.
+The common date field with validation warning that dates in the past or future are not valid.
+You can pass this function a label to be used on the field.
+Dates must be on or before January 1, 1900.

 ![Four date fields, with and without focus, with an invalid year, and with valid data](../images/definitions/currentOrPastDate.png)

 ```js